House of Saul: Biblical narrative

-This is not the only Biblical narrative of an Israelite or Juhadite leader gaining an important victory.
+This is not the only Biblical narrative of an Israelite or Judahite leader gaining an important victory.
 In the Book of Judges, Barak defeats Sisera, Ehud defeats Eglon, and Gideon defeats Oreb and Zeeb.
 In the Books of Kings, Asa of Judah defeats Baasha of Israel.
 But these victory narratives are much shorter than the Saul-David narrative.
 The reason for the emphasis on this narrative was its impact on the intended audience.
 The narrative was more important than a mere victory in battle or the establishment of a state, because it depicted the foundation of the kingdom where the audience lived.